 When appropriate, we will report the data breach to the ICO within 72 hours.
 Such breaches in a school/college context may include, but are not limited to:

-- A non-anonymised dataset being published on a Trust website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a Trust laptop containing non-encrypted personal data about pupils
+- A non-anonymised dataset being published on a Trust website which shows the exam results of pupils eligible for the pupil premium; - Safeguarding information being made available to an unauthorised person; - The theft of a Trust laptop containing non-encrypted personal data about pupils.

-18. Training
+18. Training.

-All staff and governors are provided with data protection training as part of their induction process.

-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+All staff and Trustees/Governors are provided with data protection training as part of their induction process.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the Trust's processes make it necessary.

-19. Monitoring arrangements
+19. Monitoring arrangements.

-The DPO is responsible for monitoring and reviewing this policy.
+The DC, in consultation with the CFOO is responsible for monitoring and reviewing this policy.

-This policy will be reviewed on an annual basis to check arrangements are in line with the Department for Education's advice and will be extended to 2 years when the trust is confident of the policy and shared with the full governing board.
-(Note: the 2-year review frequency here reflects the information in the Department for Education's advice on statutory policies.
+This policy will be reviewed on an annual basis to check arrangements are in line with the Department for Education's advice and will be extended to 2 years when the Trust is confident of the policy and shared with the Trust Board.
+(Note: the 2-year review frequency here reflects the information in the Department for Education's advice on statutory policies).

-20. Links with other policies
+20. Links with other policies.